trupti-08/DevOps_Project2/README.md

-# DevOps_Project2
+# DevOps Lifecycle Implementation - Automate the CI/CD Pipeline Without Changes In The Docker Containers
-Automate the CI/CD Pipeline Without Changes In The Docker Containers
+This project automates the deployment, scaling, and management of containerized applications using Docker, Kubernetes, Jenkins, and Terraform.
+Below is a step-by-step guide.